 Provision Further Regulatory Action?
-Effective Date Applicability Part III.
-New Executive Compens ation Disclosures Proxy statement disclosure of the relationship between executive compensation actually paid and the company's financial performance (§ 953) SEC rulemaking required.
-Not specified.
+Effective Date Applicability significant matters" planned to be issued April - July 2011. by brokers on compensation matters.
+On September 24, 2010, the SEC approved an amendment to Nasdaq Rule 2251 prohibiting discretionary voting by brokers on director elections, executive compensation and any other "significant matters" Part II.
+New Executive Compensa tion Disclosures Proxy statement disclosure of the relationship between executive compensation actually paid and the company's financial performance (§ 953) SEC rulemaking required.
+Proposed rules planned to be issued April - July 2011.
 All public companies.
 Proxy statement disclosure of (a) median employee compensation (except the CEO), (b) total CEO compensation and (c) the ratio of (a) to (b) (§ 953) SEC rulemaking required.
-Anticipated to be in effect for the 2012 proxy season.
+Proposed rules planned to be issued April - July 2011.
 All public companies.
-Part IV.
-Independence of the Con pensation Committee and its Advisers Heightened independence requirements for compensation committee members, considering factors such as receipt of consulting, advisory or other compensatory fees and "affiliate" status (§ 952) SEC rulemaking required and national securities exchanges to issue related listing rules.
+Part III.
+Independence of the Con npensation Committee and its Advisers Heightened independence requirements for compensation committee members, considering factors such as receipt of consulting, advisory or other compensatory fees and "affiliate" status (§ 952) SEC rulemaking required and national securities exchanges to issue related listing rules.
 Effective national securities exchange rulemaking in accordance with SEC rules required by July 16, 2011 (360 days after enactment).
+Proposed exchange listing standards and rules planned to be issued October - December 2010 and adopted April - July 2011.
 All listed companies, other than controlled companies, limited partnerships, companies in bankruptcy proceedings, open-ended registered management investment companies and foreign private issuers that provide annual disclosure to shareholders of reasons why they do not have an independent compensation committee.
 National securities exchanges may exempt (i) a particular relationship, taking into consideration the size of an issuer and any other relevant factors, and/or (ii) a category of issuers, taking into account the potential impact on smaller issuers.
-Direct authority of compensation committees to appoint, compensate and provide oversight of the work of consultants, independent legal counsel and other advisers to the committee (§952) SEC rulemaking required and national securities exchanges to issue related listing rules.
-Effective national securities exchange rulemaking in accordance with SEC rules required by July 16, 2011 (360 days after enactment).
-All listed companies, other than controlled companies.
-National securities exchanges may exempt a category of issuers, taking into account the potential impact on smaller issuers.
+Direct authority of compensation committees to appoint, compensate and provide oversight of the work of consultants, independent legal counsel and other advisers to the committee SEC rulemaking required and national securities exchanges to issue related listing rules.
+Effective national securities exchange rulemaking in accordance with SEC All listed companies, other than controlled companies.
+National securities exchanges may exempt a category of issuers, taking into account the potential